NoMore201/playmaker/README.md

 ### Requirements

-Playmaker needs HTTPS to run, since it needs to send base64 encoded google credentials to the server, to avoid mitm attacks.
-You can either use you own certs, placing them in a `certs` subfolder
+Playmaker requires HTTPS to avoid mitm attacks, since it needs to send base64 encoded google credentials to the server.
+You can use you own certs, placing them in a `certs` subfolder in the current working directory (or in the mounted volume if you are using docker image)

 ```
 # cd /srv/playmaker
 # mkdir certs
 # cp [cert_dir]/my.crt ./certs/playmaker.crt
 # cp [cert_dir]/my.key ./certs/playmaker.key
-# pm-server --debug --fdroid
 ```

-or run it behind an https proxy like nginx, disabling playmaker's https support
+If you are running playmaker behind an already configured HTTPS proxy like nginx, or if you want to locally start it without HTTPS, you need to disable built-in https support (docker image has disabled HTTPS support by default)

 ```
 # pm-server --debug --fdroid --no-https
 ```

 On first launch, playmaker will ask your for your google credentials.
-To avoid problems, or captcha requests it's recommended to setup app specific password, and securing your account with 2-factor auth.
+To avoid authentication problems, like captcha requests, it's recommended to setup app specific password, and securing your account with 2-factor auth.

 ### Docker image